THE BOSS I HATED TO LOVE

 As if she meant nothing.

-She got into her car and, without thinking, stopped at the first bar she saw and drank.
-Leaving there, she started the engine and accelerated.
-She drove aimlessly through the streets of São Paulo.
+She stumbled into her car and, without thinking, pulled into the first bar she saw.
+She drank.
+Then, restless, she started the engine and drove.
+Aimlessly, through the streets of São Paulo.

-"My God!" she screamed, slamming on the brakes.
+“Oh my God!” she gasped, slamming the brakes.

-The man was lying on the ground, moaning softly.
-He was homeless, but not as she had imagined.
-He had a strong body, broad shoulders, and defined muscles even under his wet shirt.
-His face, despite the dirt, was handsome.
-It revealed firm features and intense eyes.
+A man was lying on the pavement, groaning.
+He was homeless, but not what she had pictured—his body was strong, shoulders broad even beneath his wet shirt.
+His face, though dirty, was handsome.
+Strong features.
+Intense eyes.

-"Are you okay?
-I...
-I didn't see you!
-Do you want to go to the hospital?" she asked, crouching down beside him.
+“Are you okay?
+I—I didn’t see you!
+Do you need to go to a hospital?” she asked, crouching beside him.

 Celina hesitated.
-The surname Brown weighed heavily on her mind.
-The fear of someone recognizing her, of everything making headlines the next day, tightened her chest.
-A scandal would further ruin what was left of her life.
+The Brown name weighed heavily on her mind.
+The fear of being recognized, of this becoming a headline, made her chest tighten.
+Another scandal could destroy what little was left of her life.

-"Look...
-I can help you.
-You don't want to go to a hospital, but...
-I can take you to a hotel."
-A warm place to rest, take a shower, take care of yourself.
+“Look… I can help you.
+If you don’t want to go to a hospital, I can take you to a hotel.
+Somewhere warm, where you can rest, take a shower, get cleaned up.”

 “Why would you do that?”